As part of our Bristol work, we are seeking videos about older people’s experiences of walking or cycling in our city.

 If you have any difficulty with sharing your video with us, or questions or ideas you would like to talk through, get in touch with us via the contact form.

 We are collecting videos from a range of people around the city, and we are always looking for more.
-Here’s Julie telling two stories about her walk to work as an example.
 If you feel inspired, grab a smart phone, camera, tablet or helper and get involved!